jtof-dev/meleemajors.gg/README.md

 - [x] add custom fonts
 - [x] fix footer not staying at the bottom of the page properly
 - [x] flesh out footer with contributing instructions
+- [x] add better padding for title
+- [x] fix mobile formatting
+- [x] add last card like the original website had
+- [x] add dark mode / switch to dark mode
+- [ ] credit the artist for the mobile picture (I can't find the original artist)
 - [ ] add mobile view with scroll snapping between cards
-- [ ] add better padding for title
-- [ ] fix mobile formatting
-- [ ] add last card like the original website had
-- [ ] add dark mode / switch to dark mode
 - [ ] add a currently live title for live tournaments
 - [ ] make footer fit better relative to the text on-screen
 - [ ] add a way to view schedule images natively (have the card flip, expand,